Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.

 Be selective with your energy today.
 If you can fix a problem, fix it.
 If you can’t, then accept it and change your thoughts about it.
 Whatever you do, don’t attempt to invest more energy than you have, tripping over something behind you or something that only exists inside your head.
 Truth be told, some of the most powerful moments in life happen when you find the courage to let go of what can’t be changed.
 Because when you are no longer able to change a situation, you are challenged to change yourself — to grow beyond the unchangeable.
 And that changes everything.

-5. The fantasy of a perfect path (or time to begin).
+5. Fantasies of a perfect path (or time to begin).

 Too often we waste our time waiting for a path to appear, but it never does.
 Because we forget that paths are made by walking, not waiting.
 And we forget that there’s absolutely nothing about our present circumstances that prevents us from making progress again, one tiny step at a time.